A multiple-scales framework for branched channel filters: Introduction

 \section{Introduction}

-In a study by \cite{InternationalUnionReport} for the International Union for Conservation of Nature, it was found that between $15 \%$ and $31 \%$ of all plastics in the ocean originate from household and industrial appliances, termed \emph{primary microplastics}, and up to $35 \%$ of these are composed of microfibres from our clothes.
-The term `microplastic' was introduced by \cite{thompson2004lostatsea}, who identified the danger of these micron-sized plastics building up in the oceans, causing a risk to marine life. \cite{napper2016release} and \cite{deFalco2019contribution} found that the microplastics removed from textiles take the form of microfibres, with diameters of $11.9$--$17.7 \mu$m.
+In a study by \cite{InternationalUnionReport} for the International Union for Conservation of Nature, it was found that between $15 \%$ and $31 \%$ of all plastics in the ocean originate from household and industrial appliances, termed \emph{primary microplastics}, and up to $35 \%$ of these particles are composed of microfibres from our clothes.
+The term `microplastic' was introduced by \cite{thompson2004lostatsea}, who identified the danger of these{the build up of these} micron-sized plastic particles in the oceans, causing a risk to marine life. \cite{napper2016release} and \cite{deFalco2019contribution} found that the microplastics removed from textiles take the form of microfibres, with diameters of $11.9$--$17.7 \mu$m.
 Recent work on quantifying the number of microfibres that end up in the ocean after each wash has been reviewed by several authors, with a consensus of at least $700,000$ \citep{dris2015beyond, napper2016release, acharya2021microfibers, QuantificationOfMicrofibres}.

 It is becoming vital to remove these fibres at the source of the discharge, \textit{i.e.,} from washing machine wastewater.
 Some conventional washing machines incorporate dead-end filters which are effective at removing microfibres but clog relatively quickly \citep{enten2020optimizing, akarsu2021removal}. \cite{enten2020optimizing} also examine periodic back-flushing through the dead-end filter to wash fibres off the surface and reduce the need for filter cleaning.
 However, consumers often postpone cleaning such filters for as long as possible, which results in the fluid bypassing the filter through the emergency overflow mechanism, thus negating the purpose of the filter.
 An alternative method for increasing the lifespan of a washing machine dead-end filter, being explored by Beko PLC, involves diverting as much water away from the dead-end filter as possible whilst retaining as many microfibre particles as possible flowing into the dead-end filter (see figure~\ref{fig:Ricochet}).